ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/11--python-anti-patterns/11-1-2--code-style-violations--maximum-line-length-and-blank-lines.md

 - Surround top-level function and class definitions with two blank lines.

-- Surround method definitions inside a class should with a single blank line.
+- Surround method definitions inside a class with a single blank line.

 ```python
 # not compliant with the style guide